 Jefferson County Concealed Weapons Attorney

 The laws surrounding concealed weapons in Colorado are especially complex and contain some exceptions.
 People often break these laws with no intent of doing so.
 Perhaps you didn't know you were in possession of the weapon, you had a valid permit, or you were on property you own.
 Nonetheless, contact our office for a free initial consultation with an experienced firearms attorney.

 We offer same-day jail visits, affordable fees, and flexible payment plans for those facing accusations throughout Colorado.

 So, if you or someone you know is facing unlawfully carrying a concealed weapon charges in Colorado, be smart.
-Contact the strategic criminal defense lawyers at O'Malley and Sawyer, LLC at 303-830-0880.
+Contact the strategic criminal defense lawyers at Sawyer Legal Group, LLC at 303-830-0880.
 Together, we can protect your future.

 Photo by un-perfekt